Winx Club | Female Friendship and Empowerment in a Magical World

 Magic Bloom

-The idea for Bloom’s character originated when Iginio Straffi encountered a girl at university who was raised by adoptive parents.
+The idea for Bloom’s character originated when Iginio Straffi met a girl at university who had been raised by adoptive parents.
 In 1999, he began crafting a prototype called Magic Bloom, although it never aired.
 The animation style is clearly influenced by Sailor Moon and Japanese anime.
-The title Winx derives from the word ‘wings’, with the last two letters replaced by ‘X,’ symbolizing the fairies’ actual wings.
+The title Winx derives from the word wings, with the last two letters replaced by ‘X,’ symbolizing the fairies’ actual wings.

 Iginio Straffi in an interview for Rai1